smartdisk/sshfs/README.rst

 This Project is a Fork
 ========================

-This repository is a fork of the [official repository](https://github.com/libfuse/sshfs), which has been orphaned by the current maintainer.
+This repository is a fork of the `official repository <https://github.com/libfuse/sshfs>`_, which has been orphaned by the current maintainer.
 I (Greg Shuflin) have been using SSHFS for a long time, and thought I might try my hand at maintaining it myself in the absence of other maintainers.